ipfs-inactive/blog/content/post/057-ipfs-desktop-0-9.md

 # Don't forget...

 Don't forget to [install IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop/releases) today and be part of the decentralized Internet!
 We also recommend you to install our browser extension, [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion/#install), which gives your browser superpowers.
+Both of this applications work well together.
+While IPFS Desktop makes your OS InterPlanetary, IPFS Companion connects to your node on your browser, enabling further integration on your Internet interactions to the IPFS world.